Updated for November 2019

 This South Korean mystery is one wild ride.
 The film follows Lee Jong-su (Yoo Ah-in), an aspiring writer who does various jobs around Paju, a city in South Korea.
 When he runs into Shin Hae-mi (Jeon Jong-seo), a childhood classmate, she asks if he can feed her cat while so goes on a trip to Africa.
 Lee agrees, and the two get intimate just before Shin takes off.
 When she returns, she is accompanied by a man named Ben (Steven Yeun), a rich and confident man who seems to be hiding more than he lets on.
 When the trio hangs out together, Lee becomes increasingly jealous and suspicious of Ben’s motives.
 And when Shin goes missing, Lee takes it upon himself to investigate the matter, with Ben as the prime suspect.

 This critically acclaimed Australian crime thriller is a mystery film that you won’t forget.
 The movie takes place almost entirely inside an interrogation room where Eddie Fleming (Hugo Weaving) is getting grilled by detective John Steele (Tony Martin) for crimes he claims he didn’t commit.
-At first, he gets questioned about a stolen vehicle, but later down the road Eddie appears to have a connection to a string of killings.
-Both actors play well off each other, and the shocking twists and power plays in the film will have viewers glued to their screens.
+At first, he gets questioned about a stolen vehicle.
+Later down the road, however, Eddie appears to have a connection to a string of killings.
+Both actors play well off each other, and the shocking twists and power plays in the mystery movie will have viewers glued to their screens.

-One of Ryan Gosling’s first star turns, this legal mystery will shock all viewers.
+One of Ryan Gosling’s first star turns, this legal mystery delivers a wild ride.
 Ted Crawford (Anthony Hopkins) is an incredibly wealthy man who one day shoots his wife, Jennifer.
 Although everyone knows who shot Jennifer, the court case is a true battle, with new information revealed at every turn.

 The Invisible Guest